Transport by railway

-The population of the survey includes all companies whose main economic activity is the transport of passengers or goods by rail and who have been issued the corresponding operating licenses.
+The population of the survey includes all companies whose main or secondary economic activity is the transport of passengers or goods by rail and who have been issued the corresponding operating licenses.
 The population includes 8 objects.
 All objects are observed.

 DATA FROM OTHER STATISTICAL ACTIVITIES